nabilelmaa/paradgims-nbl/observable/rxjs/README.md

 ### 20. Are observables async or sync?

-- Observables are asynchronous, emitting values over time without blocking the main thread.
+- Observables can be asynchronous or synchronous, emitting values over time without blocking the main thread.

 ### 21. An RxObservable is described metaphorically as a recipe, what does recipe refer to in this context?